tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - The author acquired a multifamily property that met all the requirements of an excellent investment: it was a Class C property with more than 100 units, located in a good location, and it had bad management.

+- what's A, B, C neighborhood
+  - A or especially A+ is the built in the last five or ten years.
+It’s the shiny stuff downtown, high-rises on the water.
+You’re going to pay $2500-$3000 a month for it.
+B is more of your working class, solid job, people that maybe could buy a house but just choose not to.
+It’s got a pool, it’s got a fitness center.
+It’s a clean property but maybe it’s 20 years old or 30 years old.
+C, that’s property that maybe were built in the ‘70s or ‘80s or even ‘60s.
+More lower to moderate income people who probably can’t get a house.
+They’re renters for life.

+- one possible set of criterias:
+  - does median income support the rent you want? (income at least 30% of rent)
+    - City-Data.com and RichBlocksPoorBlocks.com
+    - less than 15% of the population to be under the poverty level.
+  - is population growth positive?
+    - Generally, we want to see the population growth that exceeds the national average.
+So over the last ten years, the national average was like 9.7%.
+If that town that we’re in is growing faster than that, that’s generally a good sign.
+  - is it flood zones?
+    - go to FEMA website, pull up the flood zone maps, and make sure we’re not in a flood zone
+  - what's the crime rate in the neighborhood?
+    - heat maps from Trulia
+  - is it built after 1970s 1980s?
+  - what's the cash flow on the property?
+  - what's the small cosmetics value add opportunities on the property?
+    - what's the landscape looks like?
+    - can it be painted?
+    - can I replace the floor with vinyl flooring?
+  - is the roof flat?
+  - is the property currently self-managed?
+  - no mixed use and high rises, preferred garden-style, single or 2 story apartment complexes

 # property type (CCC No. 1)

 - Shopping for a ring is a difficult task, and the same is true when choosing which type of investment to make.
 The five-point crystal-clear criteria helps narrow down the options.